-Veracruz may be a gritty port city that is little visited by travellers, but it does offer insight into a turbulent maritime past – find out about the history & attractions of Mexico’s oldest European-founded settlement.
+Veracruz may be a gritty port city but it does offer insight into a turbulent maritime past – find out the top 5 Veracruz attractions in Mexico’s oldest European-founded settlement.

 As far as the Western world is concerned, Veracruz started to matter in 1519 when Hernan Cortez first landed in current day Mexico.
 Roughly two years later and with the help of Cempoala, he was able to conquer the Aztecs.